Why on-the-job writing skills are more important than ever

 - Two-thirds of salaried employees in large American companies have some writing responsibility.
 “All employees must have writing ability,” said one human resource director.

 - Eighty percent or more of the companies in the service and finance, insurance, and real estate (FIRE) sectors, the corporations with the greatest employment growth potential, assess writing during hiring.
 “Applicants who provide poorly written letters wouldn’t likely get an interview,” commented one insurance executive.

 - Half of all companies take writing into account when making promotion decisions.

 - More than 40 percent of responding firms offer or require training for salaried employees with writing deficiencies.
 Based on the survey responses, it appears that it may cost American firms as much as $3.1 billion per year to remedy poor writing skills.
 “We’re likely to send out 200–300 people annually for skills-upgrade courses like ‘business writing’ or ‘technical writing,’” said one respondent.

 You can read the entire report here.

 What does this mean for your child?
 Simply, it doesn’t matter whether or not she’s college-bound.
 If she expects to succeed in the workplace, she’ll need to demonstrate better-than-average writing skills.

 So make sure to focus on basic but key writing skills throughout junior high and high school to adequately prepare her.
-Minimally, by the time your teen graduates from high school, she should know how to:
+Minimally, by the time your teens graduate from high school, they should know how to: